Tyche

 It turned out that I could indeed obtain

-before then, to within fifteen hours of graduation.
-I enrolled in
+before the fall semester, to within fifteen hours of

 to class on Tuesdays and Thursdays in military uniform (as a freshman I